-The weight and size of a stone is expressed in carat.
-1 carat is 0.2 gram and divided into 100 points (or 200 milligram).
-This scale is very precise in determining a stone's weight and is rounded up to two decimals.
+The weight or the size of the stone is expressed in carats.
+1 carat equals 0.2 grams and is expressed on a scale of 100 points or 200 milligrams.
+The scale gives a very precise diamond weight and is rounded off to two decimal places.

 The carat weight can sometimes seem to differ due to different cutting methods, but will always express the same weight.
 Some diamond cuts look optically larger than others because of the proportions of the diamond.

 For diamond jewelry, carat refers to the total of all the included diamonds.
 A diamond necklace with 10 stones of 0.30 ct. will therefore be a necklace of 3.00 ct.